-- To reconstitute the enzymatic pathway of interest in an industrially relevant heterologous host, such as Saccharomyces cerevisiaeand Aspergillus oryzae(for fungal-derived biomolecules) or Streptomyces coelicolor (for actinomycete-derived biomolecules).
+- To reconstitute the enzymatic pathway of interest in an industrially relevant heterologous host, such as Saccharomyces cerevisiae and Aspergillus oryzae, and to improve production titres.

-Methods: This multidisciplinary PhD project will allow the student to develop knowledge in the fields of molecular and synthetic biology, microbial genomics and analytical chemistry.
+This is a multidisciplinary PhD project that will allow the student to develop knowledge in various disciplines.

 BBSRC Strategic Research Priority: Renewable Resources and Clean Growth: Industrial biotechnology